2012 United States presidential election in Nevada: By county

-Results by congressional districts
+By congressional district

-Obama won 3 of 4 congressional districts, including one that elected a Republican.
+Obama won three of four congressional districts, including one that elected a Republican.

 Analysis

 Nevada has historically been a swing state.
 It has voted for the winner of every presidential election since 1912, except for 1976 and 2016.
 From 1992 to 2004, the margin of victory was always under five points.
 In 2008, however, the state swung over dramatically to support Obama, who carried it by 12.49%.

 In 2012, Obama held onto Nevada, though by a narrower margin of 6.68%.
 This was due almost entirely to Obama carrying the state's two largest counties–Clark County, home to Las Vegas and Henderson, and Washoe County, home to Reno.
 These two counties account for 85% of Nevada's population.
 Romney dominated the state's rural counties, which have supported Republicans for decades.
 However, the only large jurisdiction he carried was the independent city of Carson City.

 As in 2008, Obama owed his victory in part to the state's Hispanic voters breaking heavily for him.
 According to exit polls, Hispanics made up 19% of the electorate and voted for Obama by almost three-to-one.